Any guesses about why you can perform like a superstar one day, yet be totally mediocre the next?

 FOLDING is another classic human response to fear.
 It’s basically a giving up response.
 Since we’ve tried and failed in the past, we decide there is no point in trying again.

 This is called pessimism, or the tendency to think the worst will happen.

-Psychologists have actually proven that most of us are pessimistic most of the time.
+Many psychological studies have actually proven that most people are pessimistic most of the time!